-After 101, you now have an idea of what it means to measure by volume or weight.
+After Baking Measuring 101, we all have an idea of what it means to measure by volume or weight.
 So now let’s take a look at the benefits and pitfalls of each method so you can make an informed decision about which is best for you!
-We'll start with the volumetric measuring cups and spoons that we’re all familiar with.
+We'll start with the volumetric measuring cups and spoons that we’re all very familiar with.

 The Pros of Measuring by Volume